 To get started, head over to Remotasks.com and sign up with your Facebook or Google account.
 If you sign up here, you’ll be eligible for a $5 sign-up bonus.

 Note: To receive the $5 bonus, you have to earn $10 within your first two weeks of signing up.

 After signing up, you’ll start out at your dashboard.
 Head over to their training center, pick a project, and take the course to get started:

 At the end of each course, there’ll be a quiz.
 You’ll have to pass it to qualify for the tasks, but don’t worry, you can always retake the quiz if you fail.

 After you’ve successfully completed and passed a course, you’ll start receiving tasks for that specific project.
 To start tasking, simply go to your dashboard and click “Launch your task queue.”

 You can also view your earnings, attempted tasks, and reviewed tasks from your dashboard.
 Good luck!

-Here are some micro job sites similar to Remotasks that we've reviewed:
+Here are some micro job sites that are great Remotasks alternatives: